Last Updated on

 – Jonathan Haidt & Shelley Gable

-Considering the above definition, positive psychology can trace back to the works of William James, on what he called “healthy mindedness” and to Maslow’s advocacy of studying healthy people, not just sick people, for example.
+Positive psychology follows the work of William James, and what he called “healthy-mindedness.”
+This relates to Maslow’s advocacy of studying healthy people rather than only sick people, for example.

-And while some topics were not completely neglected by research before the year 2000 (topics like motivation, optimism, attachment and love), there was very little research into gratitude, forgiveness, inspiration, hope and curiosity.
+The research did include some of these topics before the year 2000, including studies around motivation, optimism, attachment, and love.
+However, there was little research for gratitude, forgiveness, inspiration, hope, and curiosity.

 Psychology made great progress in diagnosing and treating mental disorders, but the same doesn’t hold true when it comes to understanding what goes well with people.

-People suffering need help and should be attended first than those already doing well.
-Hardly anyone willl disagree with this, however, the study of human strengths can help prevent or lessen the damage of stress and suffering.
+People suffering need help and should be attended first.
+This is true, but studying human strengths can help lessen the damage of stress and suffering.

 “Positive psychology needs to properly map the domain of human optimal functioning.”